DECODEproject/whitepaper/decode_applications.md

 - A simple model would be to nominate "administrators"
 - Isnt this just a contract implementation that can generate a credential if x number of signatories who also have the credential support the candidate?

-## Example scenario - Data commons and Open data
+## Example - Data commons and Open data

 - Can we take the barcelona dashboard and make it generic, in particular to what purpose would we want to do this?